A Cisco router’s architecture can be categorized into three operational planes:

 passwords Password security CLIs

-% Invalid Password length - must contain 10 to 25 characters.
-Password configuration failed
+Password length - must contain 10 to 25 characters.
+Password configuration

 R1(config)#